KINE 110 (1) Yoga

 Examines the relationship between an active lifestyle and health and the prevention of chronic disease through positive lifestyle choices.
 Includes in-depth evaluation of personal fitness levels and dietary intake.
 (Fulfills GE Area E Lifelong Learning for all students)

-KINE 310 (3) Adventure, Teambuilding, and Experiential Education
+KINE 310 (3) Social and Emotional Health

 Adventure teambuilding for the purpose of heightening both intra- and inter-personal relationships.
 The art and science behind discovering social and affective attributes about self and others.
 Includes an off-campus community field experience at local K-12 public schools.
 Includes weekly movement activities that require student participation.
 (Fulfills GE Area E Lifelong Learning for all students)